bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-55-truth-and-honesty.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 63</span></h3>
-<p>The ultimate life maintains honesty about your progress and setbacks, accurately assessing where you are in relation to your goals and what needs to change.</p>
+<p>Joa maintains honesty about your progress and setbacks, accurately assessing where you are in relation to your goals and what needs to change.</p>
 </div>

 <div class="verse">